laymain/ship-of-fools-mods/ParagonMod/README.md

 ### Endless

-> Endless mode allows you to play and endless and challenging run where difficulty in increased.
+> Endless mode allows you to play an endless and challenging run where difficulty in increased.

 > Endless mode is disabled by default which means that if you want switch to an "Endless run"\
 > you will have to activate or deactivate it by pressing `[L]` on your keyboard.